chechir/RepData_PeerAssessment1/PA1_template.md

 ## Median of the total number of steps taken per day: 10765
 ```

 ## What is the average daily activity pattern?

-Time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+In the next section, we will build a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r
 tmp=dplyr::group_by(data, interval) %>% dplyr::summarize(meanSteps=mean(steps, na.rm=T))